AnyLog-co/documentation/02- Training & Tutorials/Query Data.md

               full reference in 08- Northbound Connectors/queries.md (query options, casts, formatting) — this page covers run client (), the REST/curl equivalent, and period/increments, then hands off to the full reference for everything else.
+- 2026-07-14 | Added a "Before you start" pointer to Databases & Tables' discovery commands (get virtual tables, get data nodes, get columns) — useful to know what actually exists before writing a query against it, but out of scope for this page itself.
 -->

 # Introduction to Querying Data